flarn2006/BHSTools/README.md

 * Modifying or replacing the panel's firmware*
 * Directly executing arbitrary code on the panel's CPU

-*\* Reflashing the boot sector **may** require a simple hardware modification, which consists of cutting a trace on the circuit board to disable write protection.
-Most likely it does not; I performed said modification as one step in trying to figure it out, and never tried flashing the boot sector on a board without it.*

 The `bsl` directory contains some scripts for taking advantage of this functionality.
 For more information about the bootstrap loader, see the [Infineon C161PI user manual](http://www.keil.com/dd/docs/datashts/infineon/c161pi_um.pdf), "The Bootstrap Loader", page 273.